 It probably wasn't that Gibbs was a sociopath.

 That really probably wasn't it.
-Tony was very accepting of the fact that Gibbs had trouble expressing his feelings to people he was still in charge of who weren't Abby.
+It was a feelings thing and Tony was generally very accepting of the fact that Gibbs had trouble expressing his feelings to people he was still in charge of who weren't named Abby.
 Now former agents, Gibbs was all P-D-A up the A-S-S. If you caught the drift.
 If you were buying what was selling.
 If you were picking up what was being put down.
 If-

 Okay, he was tired of that now.